Bash Logical Operators

-In Bash scripting, you can utilize logical operators to assess conditions and construct intricate expressions by merging two or more conditions.
-These operators enable you to determine whether a condition or a set of conditions holds true, granting you the ability to manage the script’s execution flow effectively.
+In Bash scripting, logical operators can assess conditions and construct intricate expressions by merging two or more conditions.
+These operators enable users to determine whether a condition or a set of conditions holds true, granting the ability to manage the script’s execution flow effectively.
 In the following section, I will give you an overall demonstration of the types of logical operators in bash script.

 In Bash scripting, logical operators are fundamental for making decisions and controlling the flow of commands based on conditions.
 They evaluate conditions to be either true or false and make a decision based on the result of the condition.
 The three primary logical operators are AND, OR, and NOT operators.
 Let’s have a syntax of each operator below.

-• AND Operator: The AND operator in Bash denoted as “&&,” produces a true outcome solely when both assessed conditions are true.
-The syntax for the AND operator in Bash scripting is “&&”.
+- AND Operator: The AND operator in Bash produces a true outcome solely when both assessed conditions are true.
+The syntax for the AND operator in Bash scripting is

 3 Cases of Using Logical Operators in Bash Scripting